 “If you think you’re enlightened, go spend a week with your family.”
 It’s one of the most searingly honest quotes from the American spiritual teacher Ram Dass, and it’s obvious why.
 Families have the ability to push buttons like no other — particularly during the holidays when most people are stressed, exhausted and forced to spend time with some of our maybe not-so-favorite relatives.
-While toxic family members can come in a number of shapes and sizes — the mother-in-law who constantly needs to be the center of attention, the drama-loving cousin, the passive-aggressive uncle — ultimately, they’re united in one goal: to make the holidays far from festive.
+While toxic family members can come in a number of shapes and sizes — the father-in-law who constantly needs to be the center of attention, the drama-loving cousin, the passive-aggressive aunt — ultimately, they’re united in one goal: to make the holidays far from festive.

 “Wrecking holidays is basically a sport for toxic people,” says Sherrie Campbell, Ph.D., author of “But It’s Your Family: Cutting Ties With Toxic Family Members and Loving Yourself in the Aftermath.”
 “It allows them the opportunity to be in a group setting where they can exact emotional control and make sure that the holiday is ruined — particularly if the attention isn’t on them.
 And the bigger the group of people, the more fun the manipulation is for them.”